- Clothes

 Cupro relies on a natural material (cotton linter) but a synthetic production process: it needs to be treated with chemicals that break it down and rebuild it.

-So, cupro fabric is actually semi-synthetic.
+So, cupro fabric is considered “semi-synthetic”.

 Is cupro the same as polyester?

-Even though it does involve chemicals, cupro is made using a natural material.
+Even though it does involve some chemicals, cupro is made using a natural material.
 Polyester, on the other hand, is derived from fossil fuels and is basically plastic.
+It’s also one of the worst fabrics for the environment.

-Cupro’s sustainability: vegan silk and the environment
+Cupro and sustainability: the impact of vegan silk on the environment

 The eco-friendly and ethical pros of cupro fabric

-• Vegan.
-No silkworms are frozen to death or boiled alive to make cupro fabric (yes, that really happens with traditional silk!)
+- Vegan – No silkworms are frozen to death or boiled alive to make cupro fabric (yes, that really happens with traditional silk!)

-• Biodegradable.
-Unlike polyester and most synthetic fabrics, cupro clothes won’t stick around in landfills for centuries
+- Biodegradable – Unlike polyester and most synthetic fabrics, cupro clothes won’t stick around in landfills for centuries

-• It’s a byproduct of the cotton industry.
-From pesticides to high quantities of water, cotton production is actually really bad for the environment.
+- It’s a byproduct of the cotton industry – From pesticides to high quantities of water, cotton production is actually really bad for the environment.
 However, no additional resources and energy are needed to grow its linter

 The cons of cupro fabric from an eco-friendly and ethical standpoint